pflegende/http-server-egur84/README.md

 ### server2.js doesnt see index.html

 - what was wrong?
-- is it enough for a issue?
+- is it enough for a [issue - Stackblitz - #636](https://github.com/stackblitz/webcontainer-core/issues/636)?

 so somebody is reading this
 --- give us a hint